kelvinyelyen/algorithm-sandbox/README.md

 # Algorithm Sandbox

-This repository serves as a curated collection of algorithms and data structures, created to foster exploration, understanding, and mastery of complex computational concepts.
+Curated collection of algorithms and data structures, created to encourage exploration, understanding, and mastery of complex computational concepts.

 ## Overview